WebConnect Access Issues

 If the use of a preferred first name is for an improper purpose, including but not limited to misrepresentation or attempting to avoid a legal obligation, a student may be subject to disciplinary action, up to and including expulsion.

-Process to establish a Preferred First Name
+The process to establish a Preferred First Name

 - Complete the Preferred First Name Form by clicking here.